 Any borderline student with a coursework average of 68 or above will be awarded a Distinction only if their dissertation result is 70 or above and the aggregate of coursework and dissertation mark is 70 or above.

 Degree Regulations and Programme of Study

-The University’s Degree Regulations and Programme of Study for 2017-2018 can be found at:
+The University’s Degree Regulations and Programme of Study can be found at:

 The School strongly recommends that if you are considering submitting an Academic Appeal you should first study the guidance on the Appeals webpages, then contact the EUSA Advice Place, where trained advisers can offer guidance and support.

 If you have a query about your result, please contact the Postgraduate Office.

 Staff will be available Monday to Fridays between 9.30am and 5.00pm.

 - School of Philosophy, Psychology and Language Sciences